How to Track Events with Google Analytics 4: The Ultimate Guide

 9. Click Import selected conversions in the top right.

 A confirmation message will show in the bottom left of your screen when your selected goals have been successfully recreated as conversion events in your Google Analytics 4 property.
+If you encounter any challenges during this process or seek expert guidance on maximizing the effectiveness of your GA4 setup, consider reaching out to a specialized Google Analytics 4 agency for tailored assistance and support.

 • How to import offline events data?